-When families begin searching for private childcare, two roles appear again and again: the nanny and the governess.
-On the surface, they can seem interchangeable.
-Both work in the home, both care for children, and both require trust, professionalism, and experience.
-But in practice, these are two distinct roles with different focuses, different skill sets, and different impacts on a child's daily life.
+What is the difference between a governess and a nanny?
+When families begin searching for private childcare, these two roles appear again and again.
+On the surface, a nanny and a governess can seem interchangeable — both work in the home, both care for children, and both require trust, professionalism, and experience.
+But in practice, a governess vs a nanny are two distinct roles with different focuses, different skill sets, and different impacts on a child's daily life.

-Choosing between them is not a matter of which is better.
-It is about understanding what your family actually needs right now, and what will serve your children best at their current stage of development.
+Whether you are weighing up a governess or nanny for your family, the choice is not about which is better.
+It is about understanding what your children actually need right now, and which professional will serve them best at their current stage of development.

 What a Nanny Actually Does